thomasballinger/jsrisk/readme.md

 Todo:

-* Nice tests for all simple database methods: update and retrieve
+* Nice tests for all simple database methods: DONE
+* Implementation of all simple database methods
 * Set up authentication for node server and REST requests
   * super simple would be ok
 * implement rest of REST queries